Shifting towards

 April through

-August, with an average maximum UV index of 12, are months with the highest UV index in Cozumel.
-A UV Index of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for ordinary individuals.
+August, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for the ordinary person.

-Note: The average daily UV index of 12 in May transforms into the following instructions:
+Note: A daily high UV index of 12 in May leads to these guidelines: